dingherself/dingherself.github.io/research.md

 [Abstract under reconstruction]

-### “Beyond Autonomy and Epistemic Authority: The Gatekeeping of Gender-Affirming Care as Sex Discrimination”
+### “Beyond Autonomy and Epistemic Authority: The Gatekeeping of Transition-Related Medical Care as Gender Inequality”

 [To be updated]